frankiesardo/route-swagger/README.md

 Note that you usually need to include `(swagger/body-params)` as it will make sure the keys in the request map are where the validator expects to find them.
 Each interceptor can still be configured to tweak its default behaviour.

+An interceptor with sensible error handling for most of swagger use cases is available under `pedestal.swagger.error` namespace, but you're encouraged to build your own using pedestal pattern matching.

 For a complete example have a look at the `sample` project.